A landing theorem for entire functions with bounded post-singular sets

-We now study the accumulation behaviour of dreadlocks at bounded external address.
-In the case where the dreadlock in question is a hair, it is clear that the ``accumulation set'' of this dreadlock should be the set of limit points of the curve $\gamma(t)$ as $t\to 0$, where $\gamma$ is the curve from Definition~\ref{defn:hair}.
+We now study the accumulation behaviour of filaments at bounded external addresses.
+(The restriction to bounded addresses is due to the phenomena discussed at the end of Remark~\ref{rmk:disjointtype}.)
+In the case where the filament in question is a hair, it is clear that the ``accumulation set'' of this filament should be the set of limit points of the curve $\gamma(t)$ as $t\to 0$, where $\gamma$ is the curve from Definition~\ref{defn:hair}.
 For periodic hairs, one can see easily that this is equivalent to fixing a base point on this hair, considering its successive preimages along $\gamma$, and studying the accumulation set of this sequence.
 This motivates the following definition.

-\begin{defn}[Accumulation sets and landing of dreadlocks] Let $\s$ be a bounded external address, and let $\zeta\in \WW$.
+\begin{defn}[Accumulation sets of bounded addresses] Let $\s$ be a bounded external address, and let $\zeta\in \WW$.